romaneriksen/csharp-auth-jwt/README.md

 ### Core Criteria
 You will need to:

--install relevant dependencies when required e.g. BCrypt or simlar for encrypting passwords in your database
+- Install relevant dependencies when required e.g. BCrypt or simlar for encrypting passwords in your database
--add relevent configuration to the appsettings.json e.g. ElephantSql instance / token
+- Add relevent configuration to the appsettings.json e.g. ElephantSql instance / token
--add an endpoint which handles the Registration / Login
+- Add an endpoint which handles the Registration / Login
--add entities, request/response models, db context, repository and any other classes you wish
+- Add entities, request/response models, db context, repository and any other classes you wish
--keep code clean and comment where applicable using xml comments
+- Keep code clean and comment where applicable using xml comments

 ### Extension Criteria
 You should complete all of the above plus:

--add an endpoint which returns data from your database and ensure the endpoint method is decorated with the Authorize to secure it
+- Add an endpoint which returns data from your database and ensure the endpoint method is decorated with the `[Authorize]` to secure it
--if you wish to explore roles e.g. [Authorize(Role="Administrator")] then feel free
+- If you wish to explore roles e.g. `[Authorize(Role="Administrator")]` then feel free